 All right!
 You can see why Excel productivity tools are so popular.
 Try to think out of the box!

-Try this free Excel spreadsheet VBA tool, and don’t forget that you have to install the add-in.
+Try this free Excel spreadsheet VBA tool, and don’t forget that you must install the add-in.
 It cannot be started by direct running.
 Download the free add-in!